-5. Although only 1% of listings on the dark web are for firearms, pistols are the most commonly listed gun on there, making 84% of category listings
+6. Although only 1% of listings on the dark web are for firearms, the most commonly listed gun on there are pistols, making 84% of category listings.

-Within the firearms category, pistols are the most commonly listed gun, making up 84% of total listings.
+Pistols are the most commonly listed gun within the firearms category, making up 84% of total listings.
 This is followed by rifles at 10%, and then sub-machine guns at 6%.
 While as much as 60% of firearm products originate from the US, Europe has, in fact, the largest market for such weapons.
 So much so that it generates around 5 times more revenue from them than the US.

-Historically, the marketplace most well known for the selling of illegal drugs was ‘Silk Road’.
-However, this no longer exists, after being closed down back in 2013.
+Historically, the marketplace most famous for selling illegal drugs was ‘Silk Road’.
+However, it's long gone, closed down back in 2013.

 Although 6.3% seems like a small figure, there is no shortage of activities taking place within this category.
 Based on statistics of the dark web, some of the most popular include:

 - Phishing - a good example of this is when an attacker tries to gather someone's card details by encouraging them to input them into a fraudulent form as part of an unsolicited email.

 - Skimming - commonly achieved by placing a device on a card reader which steals valuable data from a credit card when it is swiped.

 - Malware - it’s software that a user is tricked to download to their computer, which then steals their personal information.